Orange-OpenSource/optisam-ui/docs/pages/managing/metricsManagement.md

 ## Delete an existing metric

-You have to click on the little trash icon next to the metric that you want to delete as shown below.
+You have to click on the little trash icon next to the metric that you want to delete as displayed below.

 ![select APM](../../img/metricsMana/delete.png){: .zoom}

-After clicking on the trash icon, the frame below will be shown.
+After clicking on the trash icon, the frame below will be displayed.
 If you are sure to delete the metric click on "OK"

 ![select APM](../../img/metricsMana/delete2.jpg){: .zoom}